 Appending “endscreen.mp4” to the end of the video

 The performance of this element was appending the video “endscreen.mp4” successfully after the background video had ended.
 Within the program, the end screen was consistently integrated into the ends of all four videos while maintaining the overall flow.
-The end screen resolutions were set to be like the background video resolution to avoid errors upon combining the videos.
-A conditional if statement was then performed within the program to check if the fps (frames per second) of the end screen video matched the background video and later adjusted accordingly to enable a seamless conjoining of both videos with similar characteristics.
+The end screen resolutions were set to be similar to the background video resolution to avoid errors upon combining the videos.
+A conditional if statement was then performed within the program to check if the fps (frames per second) of the end screen video matched the background video, and later, it was adjusted accordingly to enable a seamless conjoining of both videos with similar characteristics.

 As a whole, the overall processing time for all the videos combined was around 2 minutes 50 seconds.
 The approaches within the program collectively demonstrated OpenCV techniques and successfully achieved all the stipulated goals while ameliorating the overall aesthetic appeal and coherence of the final output.